 A leading brand name, global geographical presence, impressive product portfolio and super-sticky customer relationships have helped form a huge moat around Apple’s business.

-Apple started paying dividends again in 2012 and it has seen its payout grow by approximately 10% annually over the last three years.
-It last raised its payout by 11% and maintains a low payout ratio below 30%.
+Apple started paying dividends again in 2012 and it has seen its payout grow by approximately 11% annually over the last three years.

 Given Apple’s leading market share, loyal customers, innovative products and hoard of cash on the balance sheet, the company should continue raising its dividend at a strong pace in the future as well.

-Medtronic’s operating segments are classified into cardiac and vascular (35% of 2017 sales), minimally invasive therapies (33%), restorative therapies (25%) and diabetes (7%) groups.
-The U.S. is Medtronic’s largest market accounting for more than 50% of revenues, followed by Western Europe, Japan and emerging markets.
+Medtronic’s operating segments are classified into cardiac and vascular, minimally invasive therapies, restorative therapies and diabetes groups.
+The U.S. is Medtronic’s largest market, followed by Western Europe, Japan and emerging markets.

 With nearly seven decades of existence, Medtronic has developed a strong reputation globally and claims to improve the lives of two people every second.
 Some of Medtronic’s key innovations include the world’s smallest pacemaker and artificial pancreas.